microsoft/edge-ai/Solution ADR Library/adr-template-solutions.md

 ## Future Considerations (optional)

-Which upcoming solutions should be logged to keep in mind for re-evaluating this decision.
+Which upcoming solutions should be logged to keep in mind for re-evaluating this decision?